Get the most recent information on South Australia's response to the Coronavirus pandemic.

 Home energy use

 The amount of energy used in a home depends on:

 - the number of people in the home and how they use different appliances

 - whether the home uses electricity, gas or both

 - the energy efficiency of the building and appliances.

 Your energy bills contain information about how much energy you are using in your home.
-To understand which appliances in your home are contributing to your bills, you can do a home energy audit and calculate your appliance running costs.
+To understand which appliances in your home contribute to your bills, you can do a home energy audit and calculate your appliance running costs.

 In the average Australian home, energy is used for:

-- other appliances, eg laundry appliances or entertainment appliances (14%)
+- other appliances, such as laundry appliances or entertainment appliances (14%)